-Given that the majority of the Rate Revenue Requirement is driven by debt service increases, the coming years represent significant challenges for the Authority.
-Through FY21, the Rate Revenue Requirement increases an average of \$36 million per year of which approximately \$27 million annually is related to Capital Expenses.
+Given that the majority of Rate Revenue Requirement growth is driven by debt service increases, the coming years represent significant challenges for the Authority.
+Through FY22, the Rate Revenue Requirement increases an average of \$38 million per year of which approximately \$27 million annually is related to Capital Expenses1.